swcurran/maintainers/README.md

 - A templated “after text” section describing governance policies, maintainer duties, and instructions for updating maintainers
 - Optional overrides at the project or repo level

-It is best deployed centrally with a GitHub Actions workflow that updates all `MAINTAINERS.md` files via per-repository PRs.
-Alternatively, it can be deployed at the repository level.
+It is best deployed centrally in the governance repository (beside the [CLOWarden] data) with a GitHub Actions workflow that updates all `MAINTAINERS.md` files via per-repository PRs.
+Alternatively, it can be deployed at the repository level or just run manually and pushed via a PR.

 ## Table of Contents<!-- omit in toc -->